-6.10 import policy for Second Hand Goods: Second Hand Capital Import Policy Conditions, if any S.No Other than capital Conditions, if any Import Goods goods Policy (a) Restricted Importable against Restricted i.Desktop (a) Second Hand Goods Importable against Authorisation Computers; other than capital Authorisation goods ii.
-Refurbished/ (b) Second Hand Goods Subject to re-conditioned condition that imported for the spares of rewaste generated purpose of repair/ furbished parts during the repair / refurbishing / reof Personal conditioning or rerefurbishing of Computers/ imported items is engineering Laptops; treated as per iii.
-Air domestic Laws/ Conditioners; Rules/ Orders/ Regulations/ iv.
-Diesel technical generating sets specifications/ (b) Restricted All electronics and (i) Importable Environmental / IT Goods notified against an safety and health under the authorization norms and the Electronics and IT subject to imported item is Goods (Requirements conditions laid re-exported back of Compulsory down under as per the Customs Registration) Order, Electronics and Notification.
-2012 as amended IT Goods from time to time (Requirements of Compulsory Registration) Order, 2012 as amended from time to time. (ii)Import of unregistered/ non-compliant notified products as in CRO, 2012 as amended from time to time is "Prohibited" Free Refurbished / re-Subject to conditioned spares production of of Capital Goods Chartered Engineer certificate to the effect that such spares have at least 80% residual life of original spare (d) Free All other secondhand capital goods {other than (a) (b) & (c) above}
+0.1 O import police cy for Se cond Hand G ooas :

+S.No Second Hand Capital Goods Import Policy Conditions, if any S.No Other than capital Import Policy Conditions, if any

+(a) i.Desktop Restricted Importable against (a) Second Hand Goods Restricted Importable against

+Computers; other than capital goods Authorisation

+ii.
+Refurbished/ re-conditioned spares of re- (b) Second Hand Goods imported for the Free Subject to condition that

+furbished parts of Personal purpose of repair/ refurbishing / re- conditioning or re- waste generated during the repair / refurbishing of

+Computers/ Laptops; engineering imported items is treated as per

+iii.
+Air domestic Laws/

+Conditioners; Rules/ Orders/

+iv.
+Diesel Regulations/

+generating sets technical

+(b) All electronics and Restricted (i) Importable specifications/

+IT Goods notified against an Environmental / safety and health

+under the authorization norms and the

+Electronics and IT subject to imported item is

+Goods (Requirements conditions laid re-exported back

+of Compulsory down under as per the Customs

+Registration) Order, Electronics and Notification.

+2012 as amended IT Goods 1

+from time to time (Requirements

+of Compulsory

+Registration)

+Order, 2012 as

+amended from

+time to time.

+(ii)Import of

+unregistered/

+non-compliant

+notified

+products as in

+CRO, 2012 as

+amended from

+time to time is

+, , "Prohibited"

+(c) Refurbished / re- Free Subject to

+conditioned spares production of

+of Capital Goods Chartered Engineer

+certificate to the

+effect that such spares have at least

+80% residual life of

+/ IN original spare

+(d) All other second- Free

+hand capital goods

+{other than (a) (b) &